 How much spice is too much?
 Some people love spicy food.
 In many cultures, ingredients like chilies and hot pepper are common.
 Other cultures use garlic, ginger, or horseradish to spice up their food.
 Many people in the United States love hot sauce.
 They use it on almost everything from eggs to sandwiches!
-If you ask an American, he or she will probably have a favorite brand of hot sauce.
+If you ask an American, he or she will probably have a favorite brand of hot sauce they like to use.

 Spicy food can be good for your body.
 It can help with congestion if you have a cold.
 It can make you sweat, which cools your skin off.
 In hot countries, many people eat spicy food all the time so that they can feel cooler.
-However, if you are not used to spicy food, it can make you sick.
-It can cause indigestion or just burn your tongue.
+However, if you are not used to spicy food, it can make you feel sick.
+It sometimes causes indigestion or just burns your tongue.
 It’s important to be careful and drink a lot of water if you are new to eating spicy food.
 Some people even drink milk, as it can help stop the spread of the heat.

 Bryan and Carly are talking about some spicy food that Carly ate.
-Find out what they think in this English lesson.
+Find out what they think about it in this English lesson.

 Carly: Bryan, I went out to eat today, and my food was so spicy that it gave me indigestion.
 And I used to love spicy food!
 But now, I don’t know what it’s doing to my body.
 It’s making me sweat, and it’s causing a stomach ache.